-We will depart early from Bucharest, leaving “Little Paris” behind.
-Bucharest received this nickname sometime between 1900 and 1930 when it was considered one of the most beautiful and modern cities of Europe.
-We will head north, where we will visit one of the most stunning castles in Romania.
+You will depart early from Bucharest, leaving “Little Paris” behind.
+Bucharest received this nickname between 1900 and 1930 when it was considered one of the most beautiful and modern cities of Europe.
+You will head north, where You will visit one of the most stunning castles in Romania.

-We will then discover the legends of Dracula with a tour of Bran Castle.
+You will discover the legends of Dracula with a tour of Bran Castle.
 Although there is no known connection between the castle and the infamous Vlad the Impaler, Bran Castle is oftentimes associated with him.

 The “Castle of Dracula” was initially built as a fortress by the Teutonic Knights in 1212.
 Known under the name of Dietrichstein, it was conquered by Saxons at the end of the 18th century in order to protect the city of Brasov, which was at the time an important commercial center.